Commercial Radio

 Around 18 years after the BBC started to contend with the competition of television, independent radio started to form.
 In 1973, Edward Heath’s government formed, and the radio policy began to change as a result.

-The government needed to respond for new demand for different kinds of entertainment after pirate radio stations were shut down during the late 1960s.
+The government needed to respond to new demand for different kinds of entertainment after pirate radios were shut down during the late 1960s.

 The minister of Post and Telecommunications at the time announced the arrival of a bill that would allow for the first commercial radio station to enter Britain.

-The UK’s first commercial radio broadcast was regulated in a similar way to the existing ITV service, and compete with recently developed local radio stations for the BBC – rather than competing with national broadcasting.
+The UK’s first commercial radio broadcast was regulated in a similar way to the existing ITV service and competed with recently developed local radios for the BBC – rather than competing with national broadcasting.

 The Independent Broadcasting Authority emerged, planning a new service that would offer opportunities to launch new commercial radio entertainment in areas like Glasgow and London.